aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/styles/get-all/_index.md

 {{< /tabs >}}
 {{< /nosnippet >}}

-You can also visit our [GitHub repository](https://github.com/aspose-words-cloud) to explore a wide family of Aspose.Words Cloud SDKs.
+You can also visit our [GitHub repository](https://github.com/aspose-words-cloud) to explore Aspose.Words Cloud SDK Family.
 These software libraries take care of all low-level document-processing details and let you focus on your primary tasks.